codefiasco/text-embeddings-post/post.md

 - `openai` - OpenAI's sdk, which makes it easier to use their API;
 - `@pinecone-database/pinecone` - the database client we'll use to store the embeddings;

-Ok, now that the project has been set up we can start programming!
+Ok, now that the project has been set up, we can start programming!
 Create a file called `parse-embeddings.js`.
 In it write:

 ```js